gebrilfradj/gebrilfradj/README.md

 <!-- Featured Projects -->
 ### 🚀 Featured Projects:
 - **[Employee Management System](https://github.com/gebrilfradj/EmployeeManagementSystem1)**
-  A full-stack application for managing employees and interns, powered by AI for enhanced functionality.
+  A full-stack application for managing employees and interns

 - **[Real-Time Speech Translator](https://github.com/gebrilfradj/realtime-speech-translator)**
   Developed as part of AI research at the University of Florida, this tool performs live speech-to-speech translation using Whisper, M2M100, and Coqui TTS.
 Designed for real-time multilingual communication with sub-2-second end-to-end latency.